sahiwl/SoundLog/frontend/timelapse.md

 - [ ] bio should have a different font
 - [ ] font schema change kar sahil 😡
 - [ ] umami ananlytics
+- [x] backdrop blur walls behind as background of pages (experimental)

 ### 31 Mar 6:10PM
 - Track ratings are now visible in albumPage, users can go to trackpages and rate individual tracks.